nitindhar7/rangr/README.md

 The auth controller manages a users activity session.
 When a user logs in their credentials are collected here and a call to Forrst.com is made.
 The response to this call contains the users authentication token (if successful), which is stored to local storage via the *Rangr Storage DAO*.
-Log out functionality is also resident in this module.
-On log out, a users access token is deleted from storage.
+Logout functionality is also resident in this module.
+On logout, a users access token is deleted from storage.

 ##### Base Controller